gravitational/workshop/logging.md

 $ ls -l /var/lib/gravity/site/*/*.log
 ```

-The forwarder Docker image and its configuration can be found here.
+The forwarder Docker image and its configuration can be found [here](https://github.com/gravitational/logging-app/tree/version/5.5.x/images/forwarder).

 ## Collector

-Log collector is an rsyslogd server that’s running as a part of Deployment:
+Log collector is an rsyslogd server that’s running as a part of a Deployment:

 ```bash
 $ kubectl -nkube-system get deploy,pods -lrole=log-collector